newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/moving-company-insurance.md

 Insurance will protect your business assets should you be held liable for an incident.
 It also will be a requirement for licensing with the Division of Consumer Affairs.

 To find an insurance broker, speak to your network, local Chamber of Commerce, or supplier.
-Oftentimes, the best way to find a broker is through word of mouth.
+Often, the best way to find a broker is through word of mouth.

 ---